stackus/goht/README.md

 	}
 }
 ```
-The above would render one of the examples from this library, and would output the following:
+The above would render the `RemoveWhitespace` example from the [examples](/examples) directory in this repository,
+and would output the following:
 ```html
 <p>This text has no whitespace between it and the parent tag.</p>
 <p>